menandmice/micetro_docs/guides/implementation/updates.rst

 To complete an Appliance update, you must manually initiate the update.
 To minimize service disruption you might want to update your Appliances in several batches.

-1. From the menu bar, select :guilabel:`Tools --> Update Status`.
+1. From the menu bar, select :menuselection:`Tools --> Update Status`.
 The *Update Status* dialog box displays.
 The dialog box shows the update status for all DNS and DHCP server controllers as well as all Men&Mice Appliances.
 If an update is pending for an Appliance, the status is listed as *Update pending* and a checkbox is displayed in the Update column.

 .. image:: ../../images/admin-update-appliance.png
   :width: 80%